-Bricks made with K37 are better described as a charcoal colour – they aren’t so dark they look as though they have been painted, but they are a dark grey-blue-black shade up close, though the extent of this depends on the amount of pigment used in manufacture and the specifications of the raw material clay itself.
+Bricks made with high quantities of K37 are best described as a deep charcoal colour – they aren’t so dark they look as though they have been painted, but they are a dark grey-blue-black shade up close, though the extent of this depends on the amount of pigment used in manufacture and the specifications of the raw material clay itself.
 Shades from dark browns through to deep black are all possible.
 When used collectively in a build, they have a black effect without being overwhelming, and owing to the manufacturing process completely dispersing the pigment through the clay before firing, bleaching and/or fading due to long-term solar exposure is eliminated.

-There are a number of ways you can use this brick to enhance the look of your design.
+There are an almost unlimited number of ways you can use K37’s unique colour profile to enhance the look of your design.
 While skilled architects will think of striking new ways to use K37 bricks, some suggestions for their use are:

 - Combine with bold lines and other materials for a modern look that turns heads.
-Many architects have already used these bricks on large modern square builds that play with shapes and colours.
-Combine with metal, wood, or stucco to emphasize the colour and texture of the bricks.
+Many architects have already used these bricks on large modern square builds that experiment with shapes, textures and colours.
+Combined with other materials like metal, wood, or stucco, the texture and colour of K37-pigmented bricks is emphasised.

-- Large panes of glass contrast beautifully with the dark colour of the bricks, both to enhance the colour of the bricks but also the reflection of the sky and other surroundings in the windows becomes a feature of the build when used with the base of a K37 brick pigment.
+- Large panes of glass contrast beautifully with the dark colour of the bricks, both to enhance the colour of the bricks but also the reflection of the sky and other surroundings, causing the windows to become a feature of the build when used alongside the base of a K37 brick pigment.

-- Use for a feature wall or extension to add more dimension to a design.
-If your design plays with colour and texture a black exterior room plays with the light colours of the rest of the build and enhances the natural lighting and shadows the building has.
-A black brick extension on an older build can be particularly effective, especially if used with large glass panes or wall looking out onto a garden.
+- Use a feature wall or extension to add more dimension to a design.
+If your design plays with colour and texture, a black exterior room offsets the lighter colours of the rest of the build and can enhance the natural lighting and shadows the building has.
+A black brick extension on an older building can be particularly dramatic, especially if used with large glass panes or wall looking out onto a garden.